Item configuration in Angular Toolbar component

 import 'zone.js';

-With the above code, the user can switch between the Toolbar items using the Tab and Shift+Tab keys, and the items will be navigated based on the element order.
+With the above code, users can switch between the Toolbar items using the Tab and Shift+Tab keys, and the items will be navigated based on the element order.

 See Also